learn-co-curriculum/swift-iOSTests-readme/README.md

 ![third](http://i.imgur.com/KdG8Clb.png)
 -

-* Select the Test (Debut) section and open up the drop down menu, then select "Post-actions" where your screen should look like this:
+* Select the Test (Debug) section and open up the drop down menu, then select "Post-actions" where your screen should look like this:

 ![fourth](http://i.imgur.com/U2s1j38.png)
 -